piotrek1555/Azure-Fundamentals-Workshops/Instructions/06-Azure-DevOps/1-Azure-DevOps.md

 8. Create new dotnet web app by typing `dotnet new webapp` in terminal
 9. Open it in VS Code
 10. TODO

+# Task 8: Create WebApp
+In this task, you will create an Azure App Service Web App.
+You can use the web app created in previous demo.
+If you don't have one or want to create a new one, follow the instructions in **Task 1** in this manual - [02-App-services](https://github.com/piotrek1555/Azure-Fundamentals-Workshops/blob/main/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md).

 # Task 8: Build Pipeline
 1. Go to Azure **Pipelines**, on the top right, click **New pipeline**, click **Use the classic editor** at the bottom